OBOAcademy/obook/06-OntologyDesign/ROBOT_tutorial.md

 This allows us to use any term in the `animals.owl` file in our `animals2.tsv` template and ROBOT will know what we're talking about.

 Go ahead and open `animals2.owl` in Protege.
 What's missing?
 The parent classes for "dog" and "cat" don't have labels, and the "animal" term is missing entirely.
-This is because, even though ROBOT knew about these classes, we didn't ask for the original ontology to be included in the output.
+This is because, even though ROBOT knew about these classes, we didn't ask for the original ontology to be included in the output, so no axioms from that ontology can be found in this newly-created one.
-Next, we'll learn about combining ontologies with the **Merge** command.
+Next week, we'll learn about combining ontologies with the **Merge** command.

 ### On Your Own

 1. Try adding another class or two to the `animals.tsv` template and regenerating `animals.owl`.
 2. Can you create your own template?

----

-## Merge